taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-And last but not least, the `Story` component will be painted:
+And last but not least, the `Story` component will get styled:

 {title="src/components/Story.css",lang="css"}
 ~~~~~~~~